Dheerahere/linux/README.md

 # Markdown and Linux Exercise

-## Author - Rashmika Dineth Ruwanpathirana - BEIRP24A6
+## Author - Fatiha Mahmud Dheera - BEIRP24A6

 ---